/Not for distribution to United States or for dissemination in the United States/

 Ian Smith, Chief Executive Officer, commented, "With the exception of the last six months, all of our growth and increased profitability over the last 4 years has occurred during a period of:

-Significantly unfavorable FX relative to most of the major currencies we
+- Significantly unfavorable FX relative to most of the major currencies we sell in;

 - An overall weak environment for global trade.